The Armed

-The Armed (often iconized as ⋈) are an American anonymous hardcore punk collective formed in Detroit, Michigan in 2009.
-They often feature guests including instrumentalists on their releases.
-These include Chris Pennie, Nick Yacyshyn, Ben Koller, and Urian Hackney.
-Converge guitarist Kurt Ballou has been involved in the recording and production of all their releases.
+The Armed (often iconized as ⋈) is an American hardcore punk musical collective, formed in Detroit, Michigan in 2009.
+Although no official members of the group are known for absolute certain, the collective has been represented in the media by advertising creative and director Tony Wolski – formerly known as Adam Vallely.
+The project often features guest collaborators on their releases, which have included musicians such as Chris Pennie, Nick Yacyshyn, Ben Koller, Troy Van Leeuwen, and Urian Hackney.
+Converge guitarist Kurt Ballou has also been involved in the recording and production of most of their releases.

+The Armed have primarily been described as a hardcore punk, as well as metalcore, post-hardcore and experimental hardcore.
+The project has been known to comedically self-mythologise, including describing itself as "the world's greatest band" and having a cult-like presentation – with the mantra "refract" being repeatedly used in relation to the band.

 History

 Formation and These Are Lights (2009)

-Most of the members of The Armed previously played in another band, Slicer Dicer, which, according to Tony Wolski, became The Armed.

-The Armed released their debut album These Are Lights, mixed by Kurt Ballou, for free in 2009.
+According to Wolski, The Armed was formed out of a Detroit band named Slicer Dicer.
+Their debut album, These Are Lights, was mixed by Kurt Ballou and released for free in 2009.
 Wolski explained the album's free release in an interview with Thrash Hits: "Wanting people to actually hear the music made us give it away for free.
-We’ve all played in other bands for a while now, and whether it is good or not, it is undeniable that for the most part young people do not place the same sense of monetary value on recordings as they once did.
+We've all played in other bands for a while now, and whether it is good or not, it is undeniable that for the most part young people do not place the same sense of monetary value on recordings as they once did.
 People can argue about the ethics, but that is the fact.
 So you might as well try to adapt to that and control the situation on your own terms.
 Why let someone posting a horribly compressed torrent of your material dictate what most people are going to hear?
 Releasing it on our own allowed us to exercise some level of quality control.
-Also, we’re able to reach a lot further this way…for example, I doubt you guys would’ve heard our album if we were just shelling out half a dozen CDs at shows back in the States.
+Also, we're able to reach a lot further this way... for example, I doubt you guys would've heard our album if we were just shelling out half a dozen CDs at shows back in the States.
 And people actually hearing this stuff is by far the most important goal."